The Bankrate promise

-The quality of your mortgage servicer can have a big impact on your borrowing experience.
-A great servicer keeps accurate records, is easy to contact and has helpful staff for things like canceling mortgage insurance, avoiding foreclosure and answering questions.
+Ideally, a good servicer keeps accurate records, is easy to contact and has helpful staff for things like canceling mortgage insurance, avoiding foreclosure and answering questions.
 Unfortunately, you don’t get any say in the company that services your loan.
-That’s part of what you agree to when you take out a mortgage.

 If you have issues with your current loan servicer, you can file a complaint with the Consumer Financial Protection Bureau (CFPB).

 If you want to avoid mortgage servicing companies, you can choose to deal only with lenders that service their own loans.
-By law, lenders must provide a Mortgage Servicing Disclosure Statement when you apply, which tells you whether they intend to service the loan or transfer it to another lender, as well as includes information about complaint resolution.
+By law, lenders must provide a Mortgage Servicing Disclosure Statement when you apply, which tells you whether they intend to service the loan or transfer it to another lender.
+That disclosure also includes information about complaint resolution.